buehler/mse-project-thesis-1/sections/08_appendix.md

 Create the required objects in the Operator and create the CRD for Kubernetes.
 The CRD is the element that gets installed in the API of Kubernetes.
 The following two objects must be created:

 - **WeatherLocation**: Object that contains the required data to query a weather API for weather data.
 As an example, if the [OpenWeather API](https://openweathermap.org/api) is used, the object should include latitude and longitude to identify the point of interest.
-Depending on the API you intent to use, you may need to add other fields.
+Depending on the API you intend to use, you may need to add other fields.
 - **WeatherData**: This object shall not be created by a user.
 It contains the "result" for a weather query.
 It must be linked to a WeatherLocation and should be cleaned up after 24 hours.

 #### Solution {.unnumbered}